Exceptional Responders Initiative: Questions and Answers

-3. In order to be eligible, did the patient need to be treated on a clinical trial?
+4. To be eligible, did the patient need to be treated on a clinical trial?

-4. Was an initial feasibility study conducted?
+5. Was an initial feasibility study conducted?

 Investigators believe that obtaining successful exome-sequencing results and deep targeted sequencing and mRNA sequencing, if possible, from about 100 cases will provide sufficient information about the likelihood of finding promising discoveries.
 The exome regions of the genome are the protein-coding regions.
 The sample size was based on 95% confidence intervals (i.e., the estimate is 95% reliable) for various measures of feasibility and success.
-The investigators have also allowed enough flexibility to add additional cases through other means as appropriate..
+The investigators have also allowed enough flexibility to add additional cases through other means as appropriate.
 The results are not expected to meet rigorous statistical standards but to indicate whether this line of investigation has promise.

 6. How will molecular testing be performed?